In this section we'll cover some simple cases: how to create a basic workflow and launch it.

 You can now close this dialog.

 The empty rectangle you can see is an empty job, it does nothing.
-Open the Task Library in the top menu ( icon).
-We'll use a 'Dynamic shell task'.
-Drag & drop the task icon into your job.
+Hover it and click icon to add a new task into this job.

-As you can see, the default shell task is already 'ls' which is exactly what we need.
-However, we want to add some parameters to ls to have a detailed listing.
-Click on the task path to edit its content.
 As you can see, there are lots of tabs and parameters, but for now we'll ignore all of this and simply change the task path.
-Enter '/bin/ls -l /'.

 Executing the workflow